Prologis Inc. (PLD) Shares Up Despite Recent Market Volatility

-Prologis Inc. (NYSE: PLD)’s stock price has increased by 2.52 compared to its previous closing price of 114.15.
-Despite this, the company has seen a gain of 0.86% in its stock price over the last five trading days.
+Prologis Inc. (NYSE: PLD)’s stock price has increased by 2.34 compared to its previous closing price of 121.92. however, the company has experienced a 6.61% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 06/13/22 that Prologis to Buy Duke Realty in $26 Billion Deal, Including Debt

 Is It Worth Investing in Prologis Inc. (NYSE: PLD) Right Now?